 A logo is an ultimate thing that will help establish your brand identity.
 It will be your brand’s visual representation.
 Get the right mix of icons, images, shapes, fonts, and colours to create an eye-catching, unique, and illustrative of your brand.
 Likewise, create a tagline that truly represents your brand.

-Now that you’ve created your brand identity, you need to disseminate it through different marketing mediums such as websites, folders, advertisements, letterhead, social media pages, business cards, brochures, leaflets, banners, vehicles, uniforms, etc.
+Now that you’ve created your brand identity, you need to disseminate it through different marketing mediums such as websites, folders, advertisements, letterhead, social media pages, business cards, brochures, leaflets, banners, vehicles, uniforms, etc. You can also create posters that will reflect your brand identity.
+Use a poster maker to create professionally looking posters that will leave a lasting impression on your audience.

 These collaterals are the points of contact between your company and your customers.
 So, unlike the previous stages where everything was just confined to paper, this stage will put things to work.